uidq/react-ecommerce/README.md

 # How can i run it?

-First, do this in the folder you have the files at.
+First, do this in the folder you have the files at with a CMD.
 ```
 npm install
 ```